 On 25th September 2019 Biotech Atelier 2.0 welcomed 240+ attendees with expertise and interest in biotechnology, IT, healthcare, life science, pharma, regulatory and law.
-Amongst them were 48 high-profile speakers (scientists, entrepreneurs, futurists, business leaders and investors), who lead 10+ hours of engaging panel discussions across 18 topics.
-They included AI and IT in Medicine, ATMPs, the MEGA project, Biobanking and Biomarkers, Clinical Trials, Genomics, Personalized Medicine, Access to Funding, and many more.
+Amongst them were 48 high-profile speakers (scientists, entrepreneurs, futurists, business leaders and investors), who led 10+ hours of engaging panel discussions across 18 topics.
+They included AI and IT in Medicine, ATMPs, the MEGA project, Biobanking and Biomarkers, Clinical Trials, Genomics, Personalized Medicine, Access to Funding, and much more.
 One fourth of all guests were high-profile decision makers – board members, c-level executives, heads and directors.

-The focus of this year’s edition was on tissue, cell and gene therapies, or the so-called ‘advanced therapy medicinal products’ (ATMPs), with which medicine begins to heal, not just cure diseases.
+The focus of the edition was on tissue, cell and gene therapies, or the so-called ‘advanced therapy medicinal products’ (ATMPs), with which medicine begins to heal, not just cure diseases.
 These are not just drugs, but whole complexes of technologies, including transplantation techniques.
 “The problem is that patients have limited access to these innovative therapies” explained Dr. Borislav Borissov, one of the ideologists and organizers of Biotech Atelier forum.
 “There needs to be a solution to make these innovative therapies affordable, as they are with no alternatives or analogue and cannot be replaced by conventional ones.
 This is a new generation; this is a new era in the world of medicine! “, Dr. Borissov added.

 The forum also featured the MEGA (Million European Genome Alliance) project whose goal is to collection one million genomes across the European Union by 2022.
 The aim is to provide access and exchange of genetic data across a large platform through which clinically relevant gene variations are detected.
-The Danish expert Bogi Eliasen from Copenhagen Institute for Futures Studies explained: “Bulgaria is a part of this project with 21 other European countries.
-The idea of the project is creation of genomic database in every country, that takes part in the project.
+The Danish expert, Bogi Eliasen, from Copenhagen Institute for Futures Studies explained: “Bulgaria is a part of this project with 21 other European countries.
+The idea of the project is the creation of a genomic database in every country, that takes part in the project.
 Through cooperation and partnerships between countries, a common database will help prevent and treat many socially significant diseases.
 Currently, Bulgaria does not yet have its own genomic database, while in England there is one based on genomic information of 100,000 people.
 Denmark, Finland, Scotland and France are also making great progress.
 Currently, organizations across Europe are working on cross-border clinical research through this genomic database.”
 Key stakeholders in the field of genomics also discussed how Bulgaria can use this knowledge and experience for prevention and early diagnostics of a number of diseases.

 Two other topics – the role of artificial intelligence (AI) and innovative technologies in medicine, also provoked great interest.

-Regarding the expectations and future benefits of this large international forum, Dr. Borissov said: “Stable contacts have been established between different participants and specific initiatives have being discussed.
+Regarding the expectations and future benefits of this large international forum, Dr. Borissov said: “Stable contacts have been established between different participants and specific initiatives have been discussed.
 That is why, I hope that next year we will show concrete results and successful examples.”